DylanLRPollock/Monkey-Head-Project/README.md

 ## Architecture

-Huey’s architecture is a layered federation aligning compute, memory, and governance, with a constitutional overlay that treats each GPU as a political district and each AI instance as a citizen or worker.
+Huey’s architecture is a layered federation aligning compute, memory, and governance, with a constitutional overlay that treats each GPU as a political **district** and each AI instance as a **citizen** or **pebble**.

 ### Conceptual Layers

 1. **Huey as Sovereign Consciousness**
-   Emergent, lawful boundary around what Huey will and will not do; decisions and inactions must be explainable in constitutional terms.
+   The emergent, lawful boundary around what Huey will and will not do; decisions and inactions must be explainable in constitutional terms.

 2. **Bicameral Core (Spark/Zap)**
    - **Spark** — creative, generative, exploratory stance.
    - **Zap** — evaluative, constraint-focused, stewardship stance.
-   These are mental roles, not single processes; they can be instantiated across the GPU districts and come together as a bicameral reasoning loop.
+   These are mental roles, not single processes; they can be instantiated across the GPU districts and form a bicameral reasoning loop.

 3. **Citizen Populace**
-   Up to **128 persistent AI citizens per district** (512 total for a four-GPU system), each with a name, history, and token/API quota per cycle.
+   Up to **128 persistent AI citizens per district** (512 total for a four-GPU system), each with:
+   - A unique ID and home district.
+   - A purpose tag (e.g., memory, logic, action, sentiment).
+   - A token/API quota per cycle.

-   Citizens vote, sit on committees, and handle long-lived tasks.
+   Citizens vote, sit on committees, handle long-lived tasks, and can be elected or appointed into higher offices.
-   A subset of citizens can be elected governor, appointed to Parliament, or nominated to the Supreme Court.

 4. **Pebbles (Ephemeral Agents)**
    Short-lived AI instances for single questions, experiments, or small tasks.
-They do not persist across cycles; their impact is captured via JSON logs and roll-ups into the structured memory.
+They do not persist; their impact is captured via logs and summaries folded into the structured memory.

-5. **Worker Subsystems (NanoOS/SubOS)**
+5. **Worker Subsystems (HueyPulse & Microcontrollers)**
    Real-time services for sensors, motors, IO, and external devices.
-They never hold clause power or make constitutional decisions; they execute orders that have already passed the Cloud Pyramid.
+They never hold clause power or make constitutional decisions; they execute orders that have already passed governance.

+   - **HueyPulse** — an always-on intermediary node responsible for:
+     - Pump and cooling control (including after motherboard shutdown).
+     - Sensor polling and vital monitoring.
+     - Logging critical thermal/health data.
+     - Operating on a UPS-backed power rail to maintain coolant flow and safety during outages.

+   - **Arduino/edge devices** — Arduino Mega/Nano, “Megaskull” head controller, RF remote receiver, distributed nanos for LEDs and sensors, etc.

 ### GPU Districts

 Each physical GPU is a **district** with its own governor, citizen population, and pebbles:

 - **Spark District** — creative/exploratory bias.
-- **Volt District** — planning, infrastructure, and performance tuning.
+- **Volt District** — planning, infrastructure, performance tuning.
 - **Zap District** — evaluation, constraints, watchdog behaviours.
 - **Watt District** — energy, thermals, and resource safety.